 School staff visit pre-settings to meet pupils and there is close liaison with parents and additional visits are arranged if deemed necessary to support individuals.
-These visits are carried out in adherence to COVID arrangements.
-Home visits will be arranged depending on current COVID restrictions.
+EYFS children are invited in for several 'settling in' sessions, before gradually increasing their time to full time, over the course of 3 weeks.
 Phased timetables are used, if deemed necessary, to support a successful transition into school.
-These may involve your child attending EYFS for a set number of hours a day, before transitioning to full time.
+These may involve your child attending for a set number of hours a day, before transitioning to full time.